mabahma/dxd_codereview/Reviews/327 - Casper C++ SDK/Alpha/README.md

 ### Project Documentation

-The project does not provide detailed documentation but README.md has sufficient usage instructions for the the 2 implemented RPC methods.
+The project does not provide detailed documentation but README.md has sufficient usage instructions for the  2 implemented RPC methods.
 There is one Example folder with codes for doing examples.
 This is acceptable since the project is its beginning.